 Taxation of trusts in Portugal

-The flat tax of 28% rate is applicable on trust distribution, alongside the stamp duty of 10% rate on gifts delivered from a trust, plus the capital gains tax.
-However, the stamp duty tax can be eliminated if the beneficiary of the trust is related to the settlor who can be a family member.
-If you would like to know more about the taxation of trusts in Portugal you are more than welcome to address your inquiries to our consultants.
+The flat tax of 28% is applicable on trust distributions, alongside the stamp duty of 10% rate on gifts delivered from a trust, plus the capital gains tax.
+However, the stamp duty tax can be eliminated if the beneficiary of the trust is related to the settlor, who can be a family member.
+If you would like to know more about the taxation of trusts in Portugal, you are more than welcome to address your inquiries to our consultants.

 Economy of Portugal in a few lines